eikendev/hackenv/README.md

 ## 📄&nbsp;Usage

 First, make sure you have the [required dependencies](#dependencies) installed.
-Also, you will need to [setup a bridge interface](https://jamielinux.com/docs/libvirt-networking-handbook/bridged-network.html); see below for how to do that with [virsh](https://www.libvirt.org/manpages/virsh.html). hackenv will expect this interface to named `virbr0`, but you can adjust this using the command options.
+Also, you will need a bridge interface [as described below](#creating-a-bridge-interface).
+This can be as simple as running `./bin/hackenv_createbridge`.

 Then, download an image using `hackenv get`.
 This will download a live image from the official mirrors.
 The download can take a while, so sit back and enjoy some tea.

-By default, hackenv will operate with Kali Linux, and download its image.
-If you want to work with Parrot Security instead, specify `hackenv --type=parrot`.

 Next, run `hackenv up` to boot the virtual machine.
 Once this command is finished, the VM is running and fully configured.

 You can now start an SSH session with `hackenv ssh` or spin up a GUI with `hackenv gui`.

+Note that by default, hackenv will operate with Kali Linux, and respectively download its image.
+If you want to operate with Parrot Security instead, specify `hackenv --type=parrot`, or check out [the configuration](#configuration).

 ### File Sharing